 - You can swap out gluten-free flour and wheat flour and add spelt flour instead.
-A way to test this out is with my easy Almond Butter Chocolate Cookie Recipe.
+A way to test this out is with this Almond Butter Chocolate Cookie Recipe.
 These delicious cookies are an alternative to the classic cookie recipe.

 - You can also try replacing gluten-free flour with spelt flour when preparing our Banana Nut Muffins.
-These awesome muffins have banana, dark chocolate and walnuts!
+These muffins have banana, dark chocolate and walnuts.